 Phonics Testing in Year 1 and Year 2

 The test involves the children reading a set of words to their teacher.
 Some of the words are real words and some are non-words.
 The reason for this is to assess whether the child can use their sounds to decode.
 The non-words are accompanied by a picture of an alien to give the children a context that it is not a word they would necessarily recognise.
 We expose the children to real and non-words on a regular basis to give them practise in applying their skills.

 If you would like further information or guidance of how you can help your child at home, please follow the links below:

-This website offers free games for the children to practise their understanding of phonics.
+Phonics Games: This website offers free games for the children to practise their understanding of phonics.
 'Buried Treasure' and 'Picnic on Pluto' are particularly useful at helping the children practise reading words and non-words.